dorianps/LINDA/README.md

 # LINDA Package:

-Th e goal of `LINDA` is to provide a neuroimaging toolkit for automatic segmentation of chronic stroke lesions.
+The goal of `LINDA` is to provide a neuroimaging toolkit for automatic segmentation of chronic stroke lesions.

 ## Install: